numfocus/gsoc/2015/proposals/agarwal-rajat.md

-# Title

-Add taxonomic name resolution to the EcoData Retriever to facilitate data-intensive ecology
+# Add taxonomic name resolution to the EcoData Retriever to facilitate data-intensive ecology

 ## Abstract